jengkhaw95/whatsapp-privacy-blur/README.md

 ## Disclaimer

-This project is created to experience the process of create a chrome extension.
+This project is created to experience the process of creating a chrome extension.